nemathahmed/answer_deduction/index.md

 ### Fine-Tuning BiDAF:

 We continued our efforts with BiDAF model after the midterm report.
 Below are the results of the model training with the most optimal hyperparamters found after performing a couple more experiements.
-The plots below are for batch size = 32, learning rate =  0.3 and max answer length = 12.
+The plots below are for batch size = 32, learning rate =  0.3, num_epochs = 15.

 <p float="left" align="middle">
  <img src="assets/Albert Losses.jpeg" width="700"/>